Staff Reads — October 2017

 This is great because now Matt can befriend Murdoch.
 Except that his mother finds the name and phone number and inserts herself into the equation.
 Nikki has a genius for causing chaos and fear wherever she goes.
 She starts a relationship with Murdoch which brings hope to the three children.
 However, once she reveals her true colors as a parent, Murdoch pulls away and everything changes from here.
 The children have now had their hopes of some kind of normal life dashed.
 However, things begin to change as Nikki wreaks more and more havoc.

 The novel is a National Book Award Finalist and a Los Angeles Times Book Prize Finalist.
 Read this book if you like excellent writing, a gripping plot, well developed characters, and some local color since it takes place in Southie.
-This book can appeal to teens and to adult readers as well.
+This book can appeal to teens and to adult readers as well. - The Magicians by Lev Grossman: I am currently reading The Magicians by Lev Grossman.
+Hey, all of you Harry Potter Fans.
+Fear not.
+This is right up your alley.
+Not only that, but it is pure delight.
+Let me just share a fabulous quote with you:

 “To make matters worse, some of the books had actually become migratory.
 In the nineteenth century Brakebills had appointed a librarian with a highly Romantic imagination who had envisioned a mobile library in which books fluttered from shelf to shelf like birds, reorganizing themselves spontaneously under their own power in response to searches”